chanielm/Elevens/README.md

 Once the deck is exhausted and the table is empty, the user has won.
 If the user reaches a point where no pair of cards adds to 11, the user has lost.
 Once a game ends, the user is given the option to restart.

-This project is developed solely by Chaniel Mays.

 ## Local Setup
 ### Prerequisites
 Install the [.NET SDK](https://dotnet.microsoft.com/en-us/download) if not installed already.